abhivir-42/ai-data-science/implementation-plans/ml_prediction/ml_prediction_enhancement_plan.md

 - Questions about model: "what features are important", "why did the model predict", "model performance"

 PREDICTION DATA EXTRACTION:
-- Look for CSV URLs for batch prediction
+- Look for CSV URLs for batch prediction and set prediction_data_source
-- Look for inline data like: age=25, income=50000
+- Look for inline data like: age=25, income=50000 and set extracted_prediction_data
-- Look for "predict for" followed by data values
+- Look for "predict for" followed by data values and parse into key-value pairs
+- Set prediction_type to "single_prediction", "batch_prediction", or "model_analysis"
+- Extract structured prediction input data into extracted_prediction_data field
 """
 ```